Pforzheimer House: Dispute with Adams House on dining access (Pforzheimer–Adams War)

 For several years, a "War Memorial" stood in Adams House, commemorating the event.

 Administration

 As with all houses at Harvard College, Pforzheimer House consists of two classes of members/residents: the Senior Common Room (SCR) and the Junior Common Room (JCR).
-The official university administration of the house consists of the resident members of the Senior Common Room, such as the House co-Masters, Allston Burr Resident Dean, Senior Resident Tutors, and the Resident Tutors.
-There is also often a non-academic house administrator and a building manager.
+The official university administration of the house consists of the resident members of the Senior Common Room, such as the House faculty deans, the Allston Burr Resident Dean, senior resident tutors, and the resident tutors.
+There is also a non-academic house administrator and a building manager.

-John Durant and Anne Harrington are the current Faculty Deans.
+Erica Chenoweth and Zoe Marks are the current faculty deans.
 The Allston Burr Resident Dean is Monique A. Roy.

 House Committee

 Student life and house events are administered by the House Committee, or HoCo, whose voting members must be from the Junior Common Room, i.e. the undergraduate student body of the house.
 Members of the Senior Common Room may attend HoCo meetings as non-voting participants.
 The committee operates separately from the Harvard Undergraduate Council, to organize student events and manage funding.
 The HoCo, as with the other student government organizations in the Houses, are funded by the UC.